 How to Make Tiramisu Cookies

-- Cream the vegan butter and sugar until light and fluffy.
+- Cream the butter and sugar: Beat the vegan butter and sugar together until light, fluffy, and creamy.

-- Scoop and bake at 375°F for about 12 minutes, or until lightly golden.
+- Bake and frost: Scoop the dough and bake at 375°F for about 12 minutes, or until the cookies look lightly golden.
+Let them cool completely, then spread or pipe the mascarpone frosting on top.

 For classic holiday pairings, serve them with a warm mug of homemade hot cocoa or another cozy fall drink like my Golden Milk or Masala Chai recipes.